How Do Health-Care Professionals Diagnose Costochondritis?

 Costochondritis is diagnosed using the history and physical examination rather than by specific laboratory or imaging tests.
 Tests are sometimes used to rule out other conditions that can have similar symptoms but are more dangerous, such as heart disease.

 - The doctor will try to reproduce tenderness over the affected ribs.
 There is usually no significant visible swelling.

 - Blood work and a chest X-ray are usually not helpful in diagnosing costochondritis, but these may be used to rule out other causes of chest pain.
-However, after sternum surgery, or for people at risk for heart disease, doctors will be more likely to do tests if you have chest pain and possible costochondritis to be certain you do not have any infection or other serious medical problems.
+However, after sternum surgery, or for people at risk for heart disease, doctors will be more likely to do tests if there is chest pain and possible costochondritis to be certain there is no infection or other serious medical problems.

 - They will look for signs of infection such as redness, swelling, pus, and drainage at the site of surgery.